Stuart Forster tries his hand at smartphone photography in Central America.

 Over the centuries, migration to Central America has added European and Caribbean influences to the regional cuisine.
 Cooks make use of fruit and vegetables rarely found elsewhere.

-For foodies that makes Central America a rewarding place to explore.
-Lime-infused cerviché, made with fresh fish, and pupusas, filled flat bread reminiscent of enclosed pizzas, count among the delicacies served in restaurants.
+For foodies, that makes Central America a rewarding place to explore.
+Lime-infused cerviché, made with fresh fish, and pupusas, a type of filled flatbread reminiscent of sealed pizzas, count among the delicacies served in restaurants.

 I look forward to reporting about my experiences in Costa Rica and El Salvador on this website over the months ahead.

 Photography in Central America

 As an experienced professional travel and food photographer, I knew there would be much to photograph in Central America.
 In order to capture a selection of quality images, I travelled to the region with a Canon Mark III digital SLR and Canon lenses.

 However, after being out on the road, selecting and editing the best of my images can prove a time-consuming process.

 The sleek phone captures photos on a 16-megapixel sensor using a lens with an aperture of f2.2 and a dual LED flash.
 The front-facing camera, meanwhile, has eight megapixels.